-If we reverse the process (push the object up the ramp), we can see the advantage to this machine.
+If we reverse the process (push the object up the ramp), we can see the advantage of this machine.

-How to find the Ideal Mechanical Advantage (IMA) of the inclined plane?
+Ideal Mechanical Advantage (IMA) of the inclined plane

-The Ideal Mechanical Advantage (IMA) is defined to be equal to
+The Ideal Mechanical Advantage (IMA) is defined as follows:

-IMA = Effort distance / resistance distance = length of incline / height of incline
+IMA = Effort distance/resistance distance = length of incline/height of the incline

 For example, if the IMA of a ramp is equal to 4 (length is four times as long as the height), then under ideal conditions (no friction) we can use one-fourth the weight of the object as effort when pushing it up the ramp (as long as we go four times as far).

-How to find the Real Mechanical Advantage (RMA) of the inclined plane?
+Real Mechanical Advantage (RMA) of the inclined plane

 If there is friction, the IMA does not change, but we would need to use more effort to overcome friction.
 The real mechanical advantage would be defined as the ratio of resistance force (in this case, the weight) to the actual effort force used: